naveeramesh/Meetup/README.md

 ## Getting Started

-🤠 This is one of my flutter project where many has been posted.
+🤠 This is one of my flutter project where many had been posted.

 Here you can find your'e twin soul of same intrest and interact with them